Gabriel2409/obsidian_notes/Snowflake - Access Control.md

 - Two ways:
   - **RBAC**: Privilege granted to a role granted to a user, similar to [[Azure - RBAC]],
-  - **DAC** (Discretionary access control): each object has its owner who in turn can grant access to that object
+  - **DAC** (Discretionary access control): each object has its owner (owner is a role, not a user) who in turn can grant access to that object
     - Every securable object is owned by a single role, which can be seen when running `SHOW ...`
     - the owner can grant and remove privileges, transfer ownership to another role,..
     - Access to objects is also defined by privileges granted to roles